Alexander Bogdanov: Bolshevism

 Bogdanov dated his support for Bolshevism from autumn of 1903.
-Early in 1904, Martyn Liadov was sent by the Bolsheviks in Geneva to seek out supporters in Russia.
+Early in 1904, the Bolsheviks in Geneva sent Martyn Liadov to seek out supporters in Russia.
 He found a sympathetic group of revolutionaries, including Bogdanov, in Tver.
-Bogdanov was then sent by the Tver Committee to Geneva, where he was greatly impressed by Lenin's One Step Forward, Two Steps Back.
-Back in Russia during the 1905 Revolution, Bogdanov was arrested on 3 December 1905 and held in prison until 27 May 1906.
-Upon release, he was exiled to Bezhetsk for three years.
+Bogdanov was then sent by the Tver Committee to Geneva, where he was greatly impressed by Lenin's One Step Forward, Two Steps Back (published in May 1904).
+Back in Russia at the time of the 1905 Revolution, Bogdanov was arrested on 3 December 1905 and held in prison until 27 May 1906.
+Upon release, he was exiled for three years to Bezhetsk in the Tver Governorate.
 However, he obtained permission to spend his exile abroad, and joined Lenin in Kokkola, Finland.

 For the next six years, Bogdanov was a major figure among the early Bolsheviks, second only to Lenin in influence.
 In 1904–1906, he published three volumes of the philosophic treatise Empiriomonizm (Empiriomonism), in which he tried to merge Marxism with the philosophy of Ernst Mach, Wilhelm Ostwald, and Richard Avenarius.
 His work later affected a number of Russian Marxist theoreticians, including Nikolai Bukharin.
 In 1907, he helped organize the 1907 Tiflis bank robbery with both Lenin and Leonid Krasin.

-For four years after the collapse of the Russian Revolution of 1905, Bogdanov led a group within the Bolsheviks ("ultimatists" and "otzovists" or "recallists"), who demanded a recall of Social Democratic deputies from the State Duma, and he vied with Lenin for the leadership of the Bolshevik faction.
+For four years after the collapse of the Russian Revolution of 1905, Bogdanov led a group within the Bolsheviks ("ultimatists" and "otzovists" or "recallists"), who demanded a recall of Social Democratic deputies from the State Duma, and as the potential leader of the Bolshevik faction he vied with Lenin.
 In 1908 he joined Bazarov, Lunacharsky, Berman, Helfond, Yushkevich and Suvorov in a symposium Studies in the Philosophy of Marxism which espoused the views of the Russian Marxists.
-By mid-1908, the factionalism with the Bolsheviks had become irreconcilable.
+By mid-1908, the factionalism within the Bolsheviks had become irreconcilable.
 A majority of Bolshevik leaders either supported Bogdanov or were undecided between him and Lenin.

 Lenin concentrated on undermining Bogdanov's reputation as a philosopher.
 In 1909 he published a scathing book of criticism entitled Materialism and Empiriocriticism, assaulting Bogdanov's position and accusing him of philosophical idealism.
 In June 1909, Bogdanov was defeated by Lenin at a Bolshevik mini-conference in Paris organized by the editorial board of the Bolshevik magazine Proletary and was expelled from the Bolsheviks.

-He joined his brother-in-law Anatoly Lunacharsky, Maxim Gorky, and other Vperedists on the island of Capri, where they started the Capri Party School for Russian factory workers.
-In 1910, Bogdanov, Lunacharsky, Mikhail Pokrovsky, and their supporters moved the school to Bologna, where they continued teaching classes through 1911, while Lenin and his allies soon started the Longjumeau Party School just outside of Paris.
+He joined his brother-in-law Anatoly Lunacharsky, Maxim Gorky, and other Vperedists on the island of Capri, where they started the Capri Party School for Russian factory-workers.
+In 1910, Bogdanov, Lunacharsky, Mikhail Pokrovsky, and their supporters moved the school to Bologna, where they continued teaching classes until 1911, while Lenin and his allies soon started the Longjumeau Party School just outside of Paris.

 Bogdanov broke with the Vpered in 1912 and abandoned revolutionary activities.
 After six years of his political exile in Europe, Bogdanov returned to Russia in 1914, following the political amnesty declared by Tsar Nicholas II as part of the festivities connected with the tercentenary of the Romanov Dynasty.